jiri-hostas/Slurm-queue-smart-printing/README.md

-# Slurm-queue-smart-printing
+# Smart printing of queue within slurm scheduler
-A simple bash script for visualization of job location.
+A simple bash script for visualization of job location on compute canada grid.
 Sorted according to jobtype.
+A small modifications needed for each cluster.